 A Place To Say Good-Bye

-In the center of the room stood a circular stone pedestal draped with a dark velvet cloth, holding Charlie's body.
-His form was pale and still.
-The fabric drapes almost reverently over his remains, the edges embroidered with symbols of protection and remembrance.
-The faintest shimmer of residual magic still clings to him, a reminder of the brutal fight that brought him here.
-The deep, unsettling marks of monster bile are still visible along the edges of his body.
-The large gaping wound on his torso had been sewn closed, but the rest had been carefully preserved as if to show what he had endured.
-Eden winced, the memory of the scene when he had shifted through them being replayed in his mind.
+In the center, a stone pedestal draped in dark velvet held Charlie's body.
+The contrast from the hall to this somber centerpiece was stark.
+He was pale and still, the fabric beneath him embroidered with symbols of protection and remembrance.
+A faint shimmer of residual magic still clung to him, a reminder of the brutal fight that brought him here.
+Unsettling marks of monster bile remained along his body's edges.
+The large gaping wound on his torso had been sewn closed; the rest was preserved to show what he endured.

-The rest of the room felt strangely hollow now, though it was meant to comfort those who entered.
+The rest of the room felt hollow, though meant to comfort those who entered.
 The space around the pedestal is empty except for the small offerings of flowers, herbs, and tokens left by those who cared for him.
-The closer one walked near, the quieter the sounds of nature that usually fill the air became.
-A more somber vibe was tangible as if the world held its breath.
-There are no grand tapestries, no banners.
+The closer one walked, the quieter the sounds of nature, which usually fill the air, became.
+A somber vibe was tangible, as if the world held its breath.
+There were no tapestries and no banners.
 Just nature's quiet reverence for the dead.
-The room's stillness starkly contrasts the life that had once coursed through Charlie.
-His warmth, his wit, his energy.
+The room's stillness starkly contrasted with the life that had once coursed through Charlie.
+His warmth, wit, and passion.

-It's here, in this sacred space, that they must inevitably say goodbye.
+It was here, in this sacred space, that they inevitably had to say goodbye.

 Comments